nardsqq/iBalik/readme.md

 3. Start your local server with the "php artisan serve" artisan command.
 4. Open any modern browsers (Chrome, Firefox, Edge etc) and access the application by typing http://localhost:8000/ on your address bar.

-If you have some questions please do ask and I'll be glad to help.
+If you have some questions feel free to [ask](https://github.com/nardsqq/iBalik/issues) and I'll be glad to help.